 YE creationism and Intelligent Design engender strong passions.
 To some fundamentalists, only YE creationism can save the church and the nation from the abyss of amoral materialism.
 For instance, in his book Already Gone (critically reviewed here ) Ken Ham blames the lack of firm YE creationist teaching for the loss of teens from the church.
 To some secularists, YE creationism is holding the nation back on scientific progress.
 I have read comments online by atheists suggesting that the government should prevent parents from brainwashing their children with YE creationism.
 Both extremes are, well, extreme.
 It’s really not so bad.

 To my fellow science-literate citizens, I can offer this solace: the very compartmentalization that allows YE creationists to hold nonsensical views on origins despite all the contrary evidence also allows them to function as responsible, tax-paying, technology-using citizens despite holding those nonsensical views on origins.
-One can be productive in practically any position, and almost all branches of science and engineering, without believing that humans evolved from other primates.
+One can be productive in practically any job, including most branches of science and engineering, without believing that humans evolved from other primates.
 For instance, I was no less effective in chemical research a decade ago when I was skeptical about evolution than I am now.
 Also, the courts have consistently ruled against teaching of intelligent design in public schools, so the ongoing efforts to introduce ID into the schools should not survive legal challenge.

 To my Christian brethren who are worried about the impact of evolution on their children I offer this observation: Evolution has only as much power to destroy faith as you give it.
 It is tempting to pressure your Bible-believing child to reject evolution by telling him, “If evolution is true, the Bible is false.”
 However, you will then bear some responsibility if he (taking you at your word) concludes the Bible is false when he eventually discovers that evolution is true.
-There are poignant stories on the web from mothers reliving the day their son came home and told them that he had found evolution to be true, and therefore he saw no place for God.
+There are poignant stories on the web from mothers reliving the day their son came home from school and told them that he had found evolution to be true, and therefore he saw no place for God.
 That sort of tragedy is totally unnecessary.

 Although I was skeptical of evolution during the years I was raising my children, I did not make that an article of faith and did not pit the Bible against modern science.
 I exposed my children to a wide range of fiction and non-fiction books by C.S.
 Lewis.
 Lewis does not argue against the fact of evolution, but against the myths of evolution; he arms believers against the propaganda from both fundamentalists and atheists which portrays evolution as a threat to Christianity.
 Today my adult children are vibrant believers who can deal fearlessly with any academic subject.
 I hope the discussion above on Bible interpretation can help you back away from a literalism which is actually an unfaithful reading of Genesis.

 Although I have bashed young earth and ID publications for being deceitful, in fairness we should note that there is a lot of other communication that is just as one-sided.
-Practically all advertisements, newspaper editorials, and campaign speeches, and whole magazines and books on the left and on the right, present only the facts that support their narrow point of view.
+Practically all advertisements, newspaper editorials, and campaign speeches, and whole magazines and books on the political left and on the right, present only the facts that support their narrow point of view.

 Most of these ardent advocates (whether creationists, new atheists, or political conservatives/liberals) actually believe that what they are writing is a realistic representation of matters.
 We humans have a strong tendency towards confirmation bias, i.e. we attend more to facts and opinions which confirm what we already believe.
 This is not the same as conscious dishonesty.
 The YE creationist who engages in internet debates, and who is maddeningly impervious to the factors that refute his position, is genuinely unable to admit into his consciousness those contrary facts (in their full implications) which are thrown at him by his opponents.
 This is a well-known psychological syndrome with YE creationists, known as “Morton’s demon”, which is discussed here.
-This sounds like a bizarre and horrible characteristic – - until you go to someone that you clash with and ask them sincerely, “Do I have any blind spots?”
+This sounds like a bizarre and detestable characteristic – – until you go to someone that you clash with and ask them sincerely, “Do I have any blind spots?”

 While there will always be holdouts, not everyone who currently holds to YE creationism or Intelligent Design is unreachable.
 There are plenty of people like me who sat under young earth teaching in their youth, but later got free.
-(Quick thanks to the folks who labor at Panda’s Thumb and TalkOrigins and similar sites for helping me along the way.)

 My suggestion to secular biology educators is to find appropriate ways to ease the religious fears of your students who are resistant towards evolution.
 That will likely be more effective than trying to beat them down with yet more examples of congruent phylogenies or shared retroviruses.
 I hope this post may be a resource to that end.
 Another, more formal resource is this Biologos article, “Why should Christians consider evolutionary creation?” , which includes a number of good links to further testimonies and articles.